privacybydesign/irma-documentation/docs/session-requests.md

 request.ClientReturnURL = "https://privacybydesign.foundation"
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+This can be set on session requests of any type.
+If set, when the user finishes a session (either successfully or unsuccessfully), she is redirected to the location specified by `clientReturnUrl`.
+If *not* set:
+* On Android the IRMA app automatically toggles back to the previous app;
+* On iOS it is not possible to toggle back to the previous app due to restrictions by Apple, so the IRMA app stays open.
+In the top left corner of the screen, however, a button appears that leads back to the previous app.

+This URL does not necessarily have to be a web URL; it can also be a universal link to another app.
+Universal links work both on Android and iOS.
+It is also possible to use iOS or Android scheme URLs.
+(Note however that iOS and Android scheme URLs differ from one another, so when starting a session with a scheme URL as return URL you should therefore determine on which platform the user's app is running.)

+On iOS, toggling back to the calling app or website after the session can be simulated by navigating towards the calling app using a `clientReturnUrl`, either a normal URL or universal link.
+This works on Android as well, so currently this is the only platform-independent way of ensuring that the used ends up at a specified place after the session.
+If the URL opens a website, however, then the user is navigated towards a new browser tab instead of back to an existing browser tab, so in website-IRMA-website flows you will need to reload your webapp and state in the newly opened tab.

 ## Attribute-based signature requests
 Attribute-based signature sessions are started with an [`irma.SignatureRequest`](https://godoc.org/github.com/privacybydesign/irmago#SignatureRequest), which are similar to disclosure requests: